backend-development/backend-development-textbook/source/rails_authentication.md

 §

-Even without a Login, you can use the session to track a user as they browse through the web app.
-For example you could count now many requests they have already made:
+Even without a login, you can use the session to track a user as they browse through the web app.
+For example you could count how many requests they have already made:

 ```ruby
 # in app/controllers/application_controller.rb